 You must have accounts at both Spreedly and BlueSnap.

-In this step, you set up your statement descriptor, which is the description that appears on the shopper's credit card/bank statement for each transaction to help them identify the purchase.
+Set up your statement descriptor.
+The statement descriptor is the description that appears on the shopper's credit card statement or bank statement for each transaction and helps the shopper identify the transaction.

-To get paid, you must configure your payout settings.
-See Payout for more information.
+- To get paid, you need to configure your payout settings.
+Refer to Payout for more information.

 To configure BlueSnap as your payment gateway, you must run a